1912 AAA Championship Car season

 The 1912 AAA Championship Car season consisted of 18 races, beginning in Santa Monica, California on May 4 and concluding in Brooklyn, New York on November 5.
 There was also one non-championship event at Milwaukee, Wisconsin.
+AAA did not award points towards a National Championship during the 1912 season, and did not declare a National Champion.
+Joe Dawson was the winner of the Indianapolis 500.

-The de facto National Champion as poled by the American automobile journal Motor Age was Ralph DePalma and the winner of the Indianapolis 500 was Joe Dawson.
+The de facto National Champion as polled by the American automobile journal Motor Age, was Ralph DePalma.
 Points were not awarded by the AAA Contest Board during the 1912 season.
-Champions of the day were decided by Chris G. Sinsabaugh, an editor at Motor Age, based on merit and on track performance.
-The points table was created retroactively in 1927 – all championship results should be considered unofficial.
+DePalma was named the champion by Chris G. Sinsabaugh, an editor at Motor Age, based upon merit and on track performance.
+A points table was created retroactively in 1927.
+At a later point, it was recognized by historians that these championship results should be considered unofficial.